Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 To make an **Advance**, move a unit straight forward.
 If it comes into contact with another unit or impassable terrain it stops.
 The movement cost of an **Advance** is equal to the number of inches moved.

 **Pivoting** is used to turn a unit to a new facing.
-To **Pivot**, rotate a unit up to 90° around it's center point.
-Each pivot has a movement cost equal to 25% of the units base movement allowance.
+To **Pivot**, rotate a unit up to 45° around it's center point.
+Each pivot has a movement cost depending on [Unit Type].
+For example, an Infantry unit rotating 10° makes 1 pivot, costing 1 movement.
+A Cavalry unit pivoting 180° makes 4 pivots costing 2 each, for a total of 8 movement.

 When a unit is activated it can string togheter **Advances** and **Pivots** in any order, with a movement cost up to it's movement stat.